Philly Restaurants for a Romantic Date Night

 Charming Valley Green Inn

 Opt for the covered patio or pick the charming indoor dining rooms which are our favorite because of the cozy fireplaces.
-The upscale spot is a local favorite for lunch and brunch, and dinner is also a standout with offerings like steak frites, crab cakes, and pan seared salmon.
+The spot is a local favorite for lunch and brunch, and dinner is also a standout with offerings like steak frites, crab cakes, and pan seared salmon.

 Vernick Food & Drink